Get-hooked January 31, 2018

 First Global Appeal announced in India in 2006

 DPI has an outreach in more than 130 countries across seven regions – Africa, Arab, Asia-Pacific, CIS, Europe, Latin America and North America and the Caribbean.
 Javed Abidi is the Global Chair of DPI.
-About 91 Member National Assemblies of the DPI have endorsed the Global Appeal and promised to work towards bridging the gap between the disability and the leprosy sectors by integrating people affected by leprosy into the larger disability movement.
+About 91 Member National Assemblies of the DPI have endorsed the Global Appeal and promised to work towards bridging the gap between the disability and the leprosy sectors by integrating people affected by leprosy into the

 The opening remarks will be made by Javed Abidi, Global Chair, Disabled Peoples’ International, Dr. P.K.
 Gopal, Co-founder and President, IDEA (India), Shakuntala D. Gamlin, Secretary, Department of Empowerment of Persons with Disabilities, Ministry of Social Justice & Empowerment (TBC) and Yohei Sasakawa, Chairman, The Nippon Foundation.

 After the launch, there will be a National Conference on Leprosy and Disability.

 Support us to make NewzHook Sustainable – Make a Contribution Today

 We need your continued support to enable us work towards Changing Attitudes towards Disability.
 Help us in our attempt to share the voices of people with disabilities that enable them to participate in the society on an equal footing!